shrideio/shoebox/src/registry/README.md

   2. Verify fi the Docker registry user can log in.
 Browse to **registryui**._yourdomain.com_ and use the values of `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` parameters from the Docker registry `secrets.ini` file.

-  3. <a id="docker-registry-username-and-password"></a> Create the `ci.docker` secret in Vault as described [here](/src/vault/README.md#create-a-secret) for storing Docker registry username and password.
+  3. <a id="docker-registry-username-and-password"></a> Create the `ci.registry` secret in Vault as described [here](/src/vault/README.md#create-a-secret) for storing Docker registry username and password.
 The secret must contain the following key/value pairs.

       - `registry_username`/[REGISTRY_USERNAME]
       - `registry_password`/[REGISTRY_PASSWORD]